-MediaWorks' owners sell Auckland properties conditionally for $26m
+MediaWorks' owners sell Auckland properties unconditionally for $26m

-MediaWorks' owners have struck a conditional agreement to sell the New Zealand headquarters of the radio and television network to New Zealanders for $26 million, delivering a huge cash injection to the struggling business.
+MediaWorks' owners have struck an unconditional agreement to sell the New Zealand headquarters of the radio and television network to New Zealanders for $26 million, delivering a huge cash injection to the struggling business.

 A network of Auckland business people, who already own a number of properties together, are understood to have made the successful offer.